On the convergence to the non-equilibrium steady state of a Langevin dynamics with widely separated time scales and different temperatures: Proof of Theorem and further results

 Finally, plugging inequalities \eqref{eq:I1_bound}, \eqref{eq:I2(11)(12)(21)_bound} into expression \eqref{eq:appo4_condconvergence} gives

 To conclude the proof it remains to prove claims \eqref{eq:I2(12)_zero}, \eqref{eq:I2(21)_byparts}.
 First we have:

-where the first identity is due to Fubini theorem and the last one holds true because the term inside square brackets vanishes for almost every $x_2$ (see Lemma \ref{lem:int_der} in the following).
+where the first identity is due to Fubini theorem and the last one holds true because the term inside square brackets vanishes for almost every $x_2$ (see Lemma \ref{lem:int_der} in the Appendix, Subsection \ref{subsec:proof_KLdiss}).
 Secondly, we have:

-where the first identity is due to Fubini theorem, the second one is due to Lemma \ref{lem:int_der}, and the last one is essentially integration by parts (justified by Lemma \ref{lem:div_int} in the following).
-Using again Fubini theorem identity \eqref{eq:I2(21)_byparts} is finally obtained and both claims are proven. \end{proof}
+where the first identity is due to Fubini theorem, the second one is due to Lemma \ref{lem:int_der}, and the last one is essentially integration by parts (justified by Lemma \ref{lem:div_int} in the Appendix, Subsection \ref{subsec:proof_KLdiss}).
+Using again Fubini theorem identity, \eqref{eq:I2(21)_byparts} is finally obtained and both claims are proven. \end{proof}